emkael/ergast-goodies/views/README.md

 [The last one was created to answer a question on r/F1Statistics](http://www.reddit.com/r/F1Statistics/comments/2kb6z3/question_for_the_last_16_years_the_championship/clk2wsl?context=2), as it's often the case with these snippets.

+There's also a summary view, `podium_count`, listing drivers by their podium count.

 `teammates.sql`
 ---------------